-Quick and easy method for holding sheets together, drilling or riveting.
+Quick and easy method for holding sheets together, for test fitting, welding, drilling or riveting.

 There is a tool you can purchase for every task required in sheet metal construction.
 Some of these are “must haves” and some are “nice to have”.
 Cleco’s are a must have.